Is It Better to Put a Large Down Payment on a House?

 Does a Higher Down Payment Make Your Offer Stronger on a House?

 The answer is “yes”.
 A higher down payment can make a huge impact on your offer.
-If you live in a hot market (or are trying to live in one), the best thing you can do is offer a higher down payment for the home purchase.
+If you live in a hot housing market (or are trying to live in one), one of the best things you can do is offer a higher down payment for the home purchase.
 Believe it or not, sellers generally prefer buyers who have higher down payments—or better yet, cash to buy the home.

 As a result, a high down payment is a sign of a more secure transaction.
 That will always remain more attractive to people who want their home off the market fast.